-You’ll be helping your fellow creatives gain exposure in complementary industries; which means they’ll be more than happy to share that content for you too – thereby increasing your exposure.
-Plus you’ll earn a little extra cash on the side.
+You’ll be helping your fellow creatives in complementary industries gain exposure; which means they’ll be more than happy to share that blog post for you too – thereby increasing your exposure.
+Plus, you’ll earn a little extra cash on the side.
 Now that’s truly a win-win-WIN!

 To sign up, join Awin (which is an affiliate network – free to join) and apply for the Etsy program!

 Note from the publisher: Etsy sellers are eligible for the Affiliate Program but are not eligible to earn commission on sales from their own shops or from closely related shops.
 Closely related shops are shops in which an Etsy seller has a financial interest or that have a material connection, such as a shared bank account or credit card, with the seller’s own shop.
 This is a wonderful opportunity to earn commission from showcasing other Etsy shops and embracing and discussing the Etsy community at large.

 You’ll earn 4% off all purchases made through your affiliate links!
 Try it out today… there’s no cost to you (or your customers or the sellers).
 Click here to try Etsy’s affiliate program on Awin.

 MONEY EARNED: $70 by sharing my favorite obsession, StationSeven Squarespace kits + WordPress themes (I’ve bought three of them over the years #aestheticgoals)

 UPDATE: The Etsy program has been a huge surprise to me and I earned $80 in my first month.